 Broken Arrow: The Time We Almost Nuked South Carolina – REWIND

+Originally released May 23, 2021.
 In our history, we’ve had at least 32 “Broken Arrow” incidents: instances of nuclear weapons accidents that don’t cause a nuclear war.
 One of those was in 1958, in which an Air Force B-47 Bomber almost nuked Mars Bluff, South Carolina.
 In this episode, we talk about the B-47, it’s staggering 10% loss rate and the Mars Bluff incident.
 Then we catch up with actor and podcaster Michael Spedden for the Quick Quiz!
-This episode was originally released on May 24th of 2021.

 Remember that movie, Broken Arrow?
 John Travolta and Christian Slater as a couple Air Force pilots whose job it is to locate some missing dropped nuclear warheads?
 Fun film – well it turns out Broken Arrow is the official term the military uses for an accident involving nuclear weapons.
 And in the 76 years since the invention of nuclear weapons in 1945, we’ve had at least 32 Broken Arrow scenarios.